Here are a few tips about growing your own basil:

 Cook pasta according to package directions.
 Drain.
 In a large bowl combine the avocados, bacon, basil, lemon juice, olive oil, garlic, pepper & salt.
 Add the hot pasta and toss to combine.
 Transfer to a serving bowl.
 Sprinkle with cheese.

-2 c. fresh basil leaves, packed
+fresh basil leaves, packed

 1/3 c. pecans, walnuts or almonds (pine nuts is traditional, but pricey-I use what's in my pantry)